 The cost of the new weekend meals is expected to be between $150,000 and $180,000 for Carolina Dining Services.
 These costs mostly go toward labor with a smaller portion going toward additional food purchases.
 The costs are covered by the prepaid meal plans students have purchased.

 Freeman said he hopes the new hours will cause an increase in the number and the size of meal plans purchased.
-He said similar increases happened with the addition of late-night meals at Rams Head Dining Hall in 2010.
+He said similar increases happened with the at Rams Head Dining Hall in 2010.

 The convenience of the additional hours appealed to senior Lisa Morris.